Christian Pulisic injury update: Chelsea reveal latest on USMNT star

-Christian Pulisic is stepping up his return from injury, but the USMNT superstar may not be ready for at least another week.
+Christian Pulisic is stepping up his return from injury, but he won’t be ready for Saturday’s Premier League title clash between Chelsea and Manchester City, as Thomas Tuchel has confirmed the USMNT star’s ankle injury is not yet fully recovered.

+“Christian Pulisic is still out,” Tuchel said during his pre-match press conference on Friday.

+[ MORE: Chelsea vs Manchester City: How to watch, live stream, TV, start time ]

 There is some positive news about his recovery, though, as the Chelsea winger missed the win at Tottenham but after that victory, Thomas Tuchel provided an update to ProSoccerTalk.